steviegt6/steviegt6/README.md

 ---

-Prolific Terraria modder, though my interests lie in general software development and reverse engineering.
+Prolific Terraria mod.

+I like to program.

 ## know me? like what i do?